francesccoll/teaching/sagesa_qc_amr/qc_amr_workshop.md

 Three *Salmonella* strains are resistant to trimethoprim/sulfamethoxazole.
 Can you identify the AMR genes responsible for resistance to this antibiotic combination?

 **❓ Question**
-One *Salmonella* strain (WW28B) is resistant to fosfomycin.
+Two *Salmonella* strains (B27 and WW28B) are resistant to fosfomycin.
 Can you identify the AMR gene(s) responsible for resistance to this antibiotic?

 **❓ Question**
-For false negatives, i.e. phenotypically resistant strains without any resistance determinant detected by AMRFinder, could you hypothesise what biological phenomenon could be responsible for such discrepancies?
+For false negatives, i.e. phenotypically resistant strains without any resistance determinant detected by AMRFinder, could you hypothesise what biological phenomenon may be responsible for such discrepancies?

 ### 9.3 Identifying linezolid-resistance point mutations from Enterococcus faecium genomes